 The SBA Guaranty is similar to a “mortgage insurance” policy that gives the lender additional security when making a loan which allows them to approve loans they wouldn’t normally approve due to factors like a high loan to value, a borrower’s lack of direct industry experience, past credit issues or a lack of reserves/post-closing liquidity.

 The amount that is guaranteed by the SBA depends on the type of loan, but in the case of an RV Park it would typically be between 30% and 75% depending on which type of SBA loan you are applying for and the amount of financing provided by a bank or lender.

 SBA 7a Loan

 The SBA 7a loan comes with a 75% guarantee from the federal government for the lender and is a very versatile program that allows lenders to finance “any legitimate business purpose” including the purchase of a business, the start up of a new business (including ground up construction loans up to $5 million+*) or the refinance and/or recapitalization of a business.

 Funds are also available to purchase and expand an RV park or to refinance and expand a park.

-The 7a allows lenders to offer RV park financing for campgrounds and parks with as little as 10% down or even 5% down in the case of an acquisition where the current owner/seller is willing to hold a second mortgage on full standby. (“Full Standby” means you are not supposed to make payments on the seller-provided secondary financing for as long as you have the SBA loan).
+While there are some SBA lenders who will allow the 100% scenarios, there are many more who offer RV park financing for campgrounds and parks with as little as 10% down or even 5% down in the case of an acquisition where the current owner/seller is willing to hold a second mortgage on full standby. (“Full Standby” means you are not supposed to make payments on the seller-provided secondary financing for 24 months).

 See below under “down payment requirements” for additional info re: the acceptable sources of down payment/equity injection as they can be quite flexible, including the ability to borrow the down payment.